 When a directorship becomes vacant, or the board otherwise determines that an individual should be recruited for possible nomination to the board, the Governance Committee, in consultation with the Company's Co-Chief Executive Officers, will prepare a profile of a candidate expected to provide the most meaningful contribution to the board as a whole.
 The Governance Committee (or a subcommittee designated by the Governance Committee) will generally consider all of the following: (a) the candidate's skills, experience and other relevant biographical information, (b) the candidate's general interest in serving a public corporation, (c) the candidate's ability to attend board and committee meetings, and (d) any potential concerns regarding independence or conflicts of interest.
 Following the initial screening, if the Governance Committee approves a candidate for further review, the Governance Committee will establish an interview process for the candidate.
-It is expected that a majority of the members of the Governance Committee, assisted by the Company's legal counsel, will conduct a comprehensive conflicts-of-interest assessment for the candidate.
+It is expected that a majority of the members of the Governance Committee, along with the Company's Co-Chief Executive Officers, would interview each candidate.
+At the same time, the Governance Committee, assisted by the Company's legal counsel, will conduct a comprehensive conflicts-of-interest assessment for the candidate.
 The Governance Committee will then consider reports of the interviews and the conflicts-of-interest assessment and determine whether to recommend the candidate to the full board of directors.
 A subcommittee of the Governance Committee, management representatives designated by the Governance Committee or a search firm selected by the Governance Committee may assist the process.
-Any nominee recommended by a shareholder would be subject to the same process.